rsp/ppj/README.md

     return r;
 }
 ```
 Returns an array with only even numbers.
-It's very hard to write in a less verbose way in Java.
+It's very hard to write in a less verbose way in Java because of poor support for higher order functions.
 For a comparison, here is the same in JS:

 [WhereEven.js](https://github.com/rsp/ppj/blob/master/WhereEven.js)
 ([download](https://raw.githubusercontent.com/rsp/ppj/master/WhereEven.js))